From the horse’s mouth

 Water:

 Take care not to drink water from unknown sources.
-Mineral water is provided at every meal whilst on the trail, or you can refill your bottles using boiled water (or bring water purification tablets).
+We provide Swiss-quality water filtration on the trail.
+Hot water and tea is also available at every meal.
 In restaurants it might be possible to get beer or fizzy drinks.

 Climate